jdoleary/Spellmasons/docs/TasksCurrent.md

-- **!** portal appears when last unit is killed
-- **!** allow levels to be different sizes
+# Tasks
-- **!**In spell projection, if you're doing enough damage to kill, show it visually
+- In spell projection, if you're doing enough damage to kill, show it visually
+    - Prediction won't calculate vulnerable, or protection
+- add gaps as well as walls (different)
+---

+- portal appears when last unit is killed
 - Fix: Make pressing control immediately render the move path even if you don't move the mouse
-- add gaps as well as walls (different)
 - Marketing
     - Gameplay video for homepage
     - Start tweeting releases